evabfmef/anikin/README.md

 # anikin
-Code and analysis scripts for **Average nucleotide identity predicts kin discrimination, but mobile genetic elements determine its outcome in *Bacillus subtilis***; Stare et al., 2026 (to be updated, in prep.)
+Code and analysis scripts for **Kin discrimination in *Bacillus subtilis* is predicted by average nucleotide identity but shaped by mobile genetic elements**; Stare et al., 2026 (to be updated, in prep.)

 ---
 ## Overview
 This repository contains analysis code and documentation supporting the manuscript:

-Title: Average nucleotide identity predicts kin discrimination, but mobile genetic elements determine its outcome in *Bacillus subtilis*
+Title: Kin discrimination in *Bacillus subtilis* is predicted by average nucleotide identity but shaped by mobile genetic elements

 Authors: to be updated